Coin World: Beth Deisher period (1985–2012)

 Upon Margo Russell's retirement in 1985, Beth Deisher became editor and continued in that capacity until 2012, making her the publication's longest-serving editor.

 Deisher was the lead witness at the July 12, 1995, congressional hearing that catapulted the drive for circulating commemoratives to the top of the U.S. Congress's legislative agenda, eventually resulting in approval of the legislation authorizing the 50 State Quarters program.

-During Deisher's tenure as editor, a supplement magazine issue, Coin World's Coin Values was launched.
-It was published until at least 2012.
+Digital editions of Coin World first became available on the magazine's website in November 2002.
+During Deisher's tenure as editor, supplement magazines were launched.
+Coin World's Coin Values began in October 2003.
+It was published until February 2011, after which it was absorbed into the monthly Coin World issues.
+Paper Money Values debuted in 2005 and ran through 2010, and WorldWide Coins, which focused on trends of Mexican, Canadian, and British coins, was published intermittently 14 times between November 2007 and January 2010.
+In 2007, the magazine launched Presidential Dollars to focus on the Mint's newest small-sized dollar coins, but only one issue was ever published.

-Steve Roach Period (2012–present)
+Steve Roach Period (2012–2024)

 Steve Roach, previously Coin Worlds associate editor, took over as editor-in-chief on April 30, 2012.

 Coin Worlds reporting also includes coverage of stories about the global numismatic field, including the recent deluge into the numismatic marketplace of counterfeit Chinese coins.

 In March 2019, Coin World launched a weekly podcast hosted by associate editors Chris Bulfinch and senior staff writer Jeff Starck.
 Larry Jewett replaced Bulfinch in January 2021.
 As part of Coin Worlds 60th anniversary, in March 2021, a supplementary book, Coin World Celebrating 60: The Most Influential People in Numismatics 1960-2020, was published and sent to subscribers with the March 2021 issue.
 The people listed were voted on by Coin World subscribers and the collecting public.
 This has since become an annual supplemental publication.
 In August 2023, a supplemental, Top 100 U.S. Rare Coins was published.

 In April 2023, the magazine reduced its page count by elimination the monthly coin values section, which proved to be very unpopular.
 The next month, the valuations were restored, and the magazine reduced its World Coins and Paper Money coverage.
-In May, Coin World Trends was re-launched as a supplement with the monthly issues, and continues to be published.
+In May, Coin World Trends was re-launched as a supplement with the monthly issues, and continued to be published through 2024.
+In April 2024, a printing dispute arose between Amos Media and their contracted printer, which caused a lapse in print issues between spring and winter 2024.
+During that time, many contributors took a leave of absence or left the magazine entirely: Steve Roach left the magazine in December 2024, senior editor Jeff Starck joined Active Interest Media, Chris Bulfinch joined the auction industry, and senior editor Paul Gilkes moved into "semi-retirement".